Fit a truncated Functional Generalized Linear Model

 - Y

-- n-by-- 1vector of response.
-Each row is an observed scalar response, which is continous for family="gaussian" and binary (i.e. 0 and 1) for family="binomal".
+n-by-1vector of response.
+Each row is an observed scalar response, which is continous for family="gaussian" and binary (i.e. 0 and 1) for family="binomal".- X.curves

-- (optional) - n-by-- smatrix of scalar predictors.
-Binary variable should be coded as numeric rather than factor.
+n-by-smatrix of scalar predictors.
+Binary variable should be coded as numeric rather than factor.- grid

 - degree